Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

 3. In Configure Security Groups, select the one that had the description about ALB.
 4. Configure Routing: select the target group you first made.
 Finally, hit next and create your load balancer.
+5. Make sure you're still in the load balancer tab.
+Select your load balancer, head to the listeners tab, find the row with port 80 listener, and press View/edit rules (you'll need to scroll right).
+6. Press the edit button (it can also look like a pencil icon).
+Delete the current action.
+Press Add action.
+Choose Redirect To.
+Type in port 443.
+Make sure you still have original host, path, and query and status code 301.
+Then press the checkmark button.
+On the top, press the Update button.

+The point of this redirect is to avoid having to go through the actual EC2 instance's reverse proxy and simply let AWS ALB handle this.

 Setting up EC2 Auto Scaling Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^